Hascol Petroleum: 2001–2019: Early history

+2019–present: Financial crisis and restructuring

+In 2019, Hascol financial position deteriorated and the company reported a net loss of Rs26 billion for the year ended December 31, 2019, which it attributed to large foreign-exchange losses, falling fuel oil demand, and high inventory costs.

-The growth unravelled in 2019 when mounting foreign-exchange losses and alleged "false purchase orders" forced restatement of prior-year accounts; net losses ballooned to ₨12 billion in 2019 and ₨23 billion in 2020.
-In July 2021 the Federal Investigation Agency opened a criminal probe into ₨54.5 billion of bank borrowings, issuing notices to nine lenders over suspected fabrication of trade-finance documents.
+In July 2021, the Federal Investigation Agency opened a criminal probe into Rs 54.5 billion of bank borrowings and issued notices to nine lenders over suspected fabrication of trade finance documents.
+The FIA also alleged that NBP had opened fake letters of credit worth approximately Rs95 billion in favour of Byco Petroleum for which no underlying fuel existed and that approximately US$42 million had been transferred outside Pakistan through over-invoicing.
 Later, a scandal surfaced that Hascol had falsified its books and financial statements in 2019, this, coupled with mounting losses resulted in the company's share price tumbling from over in 2018 to about in 2021, and the Pakistan Stock Exchange declaring the company to be in default.
 The company had its assets frozen by the High Court of Sindh upon request of the company's creditors.

+In June 2023, Taj Gasoline announced an intention to acquire at least 41 percent of Hascol's share capital by subscribing to new shares; the offer was withdrawn in January 2024.
+In December 2023, Dubai-based Millat Energy Group, through its investment holding company Millat Global Holdings, expressed interest in acquiring 76 percent of Hascol's fully diluted share capital.

+In January 2026, the High Court of Sindh acquitted former National Bank of Pakistan president Iqbal Ahmed Ashraf in the Rs54 billion loan-scam case, with the court noting that nearly all other accused parties had been exonerated, acquitted, or converted into witnesses.

 Operations

-As of mid-2025 Hascol markets petrol, diesel, fuel oil, Jet A-1, LPG and automotive lubricants through more than 400 service stations spanning all provinces, supplied from company-owned depots and hospitality arrangements with larger OMCs.

-Hascol's supply chain is anchored by bulk import facilities at Karachi’s Keamari and the 200,000-tonne Port Qasim storage terminal operated by joint-venture subsidiary Hascol Terminals, a joint venture with Vitol's global tank business (VTTI).
-Inland, Hascol owns depots at Mahmoodkot and Daulatpur, and has pipeline access to northern areas.